Skip to main content

 I believe and try to emanate that we are spiritual beings having a human experience.
 That our basic nature is to be loving.

-And just like you, I am human, I forget and get caught in my thoughts, the dominant cultures ideas of how I should be, I have my triggers, baggage from my upbringing, and moments of holding too tight and trying to control things.
+And just like you, I am human, I forget and get caught in my thoughts, the dominant cultures ideas of how I should be, I have my triggers, baggage from my upbringing, and moments of holding too tight.
 However, every morning I start again by dedicating myself to cultivating self awareness, to serving others, and to being kind with the clunkiness of being an imperfect human.

 I have been teaching yoga, meditation, qigong and healthy living since 2000.

-I currently am a co-practice leader for the Dharma kids program at Kagyu Sakyu Choling in Ashland, Oregon and am finishing up at teacher certification with Tara Brach and Jack Kornfield to be a certified Mindfulness meditation teacher.
+I currently am a co-practice leader for the Dharma kids program at Kagyu Sakyu Choling in Ashland, Oregon and just finished a 2 year mindfulness meditation teacher training with Tara Brach and Jack Kornfield.

 Thank you for reading about me and I wish you many blessings.